 It’s tender, juicy, flavorful and cooks in a fraction of the time of any other method out there.

-All I can say is that’s a whole lot of winning going on in one recipe!
-Can I get a “preach it girlfriend!??"
+All I can say is there's a whole lot of winning going on in this Instant Pot pork carnitas recipe!
+Can I get a “preach it, girlfriend!??"

-The meat is cooked in garlic, onions, delicious spices and broth for only 20 minutes of pressure cooking and becomes the most tender and juicy pork carnitas I’ve ever tasted.
+The meat is cooked in garlic, onions, delicious spices, and broth for only 20 minutes of pressure cooking and becomes the most tender and juicy Instant Pot carnitas I’ve ever tasted.

 I decided to add a little crispiness to mine, so after pressure cooking and shredding I broiled it for 2-3 minutes on a baking sheet.
 I’m talking tender bits of crispy and juicy meat that you just want to eat straight from the pan.